-It is proposed to permit a range of complementary commercial uses, including a conference centre, a hotel, an office, recreational facilities, and a restaurant.
+It is proposed to permit a range of complementary commercial uses, including a conference centre, hotel, office, and a restaurant.
 The proposed uses are consistent with the complementary uses permitted in the Light-Industrial Designation in the Official Plan.
 The proposed complementary commercial uses are intended to act as an asset to further stimulate economic activity and support the vitality of the business park, as well as attract potential light-industrial users.
 Commercial uses will be further limited to 25% of the total gross floor area through the provisions of the Zoning By-law to ensure the primary use of the business park remains industrial in nature.